emaanr/notes/Coursework/Computer Systems/Coursenotes/Williams/1-P/L-P5/README.md

 # Creation

+- How to create a process.

 ## Needs

 - Binary (path to it).
 - Command line arguments.
 - Environment to run in.
   - Includes `stdin` and `stdout` among other things.

 ## Spawn

 - Spawn new processes using `syscalls`:
   - Unix: `posix_spawn()`
   - Windows: `createProcessA()`
 - Creates Address Space and loads in:
   - Binary
   - Command Line Arguments on Stack
   - Environment-related stuff in a Table

 ## Fork